 where $Q(k)=\sum_{i=1}^{n}\frac{1}{nk}|kNN(x_i) \cap kNN(x'_i)|$

 and $kNN(x)$ is the set of $k$ nearest neighbours of $x$; and $x'$ is the corresponding low-dimensional (LD) point of the high-dimensional (HD) point $x$.

-$R(k)$ measures the $k$-ary neighbourhood agreement between the HD and corresponding LD spaces. $R(k) \in [0,1]$; and the higher score, the better the neighbourhoods preserved in LD space.
-In our experiments, we recorded the assessment with $K\in \lbrace0.01n,0.03n,..., 0.99n\rbrace$ and produced the curve, i.e., $K$ vs $R(k)$.
+$R(k)$ measures the $k$-ary neighbourhood agreement between the HD and corresponding LD spaces. $R(k) \in [0,1]$; and the higher the score is, the better the neighbourhoods preserved in the LD space.
+In our experiments, we recorded the assessment with $k\in \lbrace0.01n,0.03n,..., 0.99n\rbrace$ and produced the curve, i.e., $k$ vs $R(k)$.

-To aggregate the performance over different $k$-ary neighbourhood, we calculate the area under the $R(k)$ curve in the log plot \citep{lee2013typeRNX} as:
+To aggregate the performance over the different $k$-ary neighbourhoods, we calculate the area under the $R(k)$ curve in the log plot \cite{lee2013typeRNX} as:

 AUC$_{RNX}$ assesses the average quality weighted by $k$, i.e., errors in large neighbourhoods with large $k$ contribute less than that with small $k$ to the average quality.